-The term dynamic in Table 3.1 means that the active value can be changed on a running system.
+The term dynamic in Table 3.1, "Volume Shadowing Parameters" means that the active value can be changed on a running system.
 For more information about setting system parameters, see the VSI OpenVMS System Manager's Manual, Volume 1: Essentials.

-OpenVMS Version 7.3 also introduced four bitmap system parameters, which are described in Table 3.4.
-These system parameters support the host-based minicopy operation, described in Chapter 7, and the host-based minimerge (HBMM) operation, described in Chapter 7.
+Table 3.4, "Write Bitmap System Parameters" describes four bitmap system parameters.
+These system parameters support the host-based minicopy operation, described in Chapter 7, "Using Minicopy for

+Backing Up Data", and the host-based minimerge (HBMM) operation, described in Chapter 8, "Host-Based Minimerge (HBMM)".

 Parameter Function Range Default Dynamic ALLOCLASS Specifies the device allocation class for the system.
 When using Volume Shadowing for OpenVMS, a nonzero value is required.
 0-255 0 No SHADOWING A value of 2 enables volume shadowing.
-See Table 3.2 for a description of parameter values.
+See Table 3.2 , "SHADOWING Parameter Settings " for a description of parameter values.
 0, 2 1 0 No SHADOW_MAX_COPY Limits the number of concurrent merge or copy operations on a given node.
 0-200 4 Yes SHADOW_MBR_TMO Controls the amount of time the system tries to fail over physical members of a shadow set.
-1-65,535 seconds 120 Yes SHADOW_MAX_UNIT HADOW_MAX_UNIT Specifies the maximum number of shadow sets that can exist on a node.
+1-65,535 seconds 120 Yes SHADOW_MAX_UNIT Specifies the maximum number of shadow sets that can exist on a node.
 Dismounted shadow sets, unused shadow sets, and shadow sets with no write bitmaps allocated to them are included in this total.
-100 on VAX; 500 on Alpha No SHADOW_SYS_DISK Allows system disk to be a shadow set 0-1 0 0-1 HADOW_SYS_DISKAllows system disk to be a shadow set and, optionally, enables a minimerge to occur.
+10-10,000 500 on Alpha No SHADOW_SYS_DISK Allows system disk to be a shadow set 0-1 0 0-1 SHADOW_SYS_DISK Allows system disk to be a shadow set and, optionally, enables a minimerge to occur.
 If a minimerge is enabled, the system must also be configured for writing to a nonshadowed, nonsystem disk of your choice.
-0, 1, 4097 1 0 Yes SHADOW_SYS_TMO Controls the amount of time members of a system disk 1-65,535 seconds 120 Yes
+0, 1, 4097 1 0 Yes SHADOW_SYS_TMO Controls the amount of time members of a system disk shadow set have to return to the set.
+1-65,535 seconds 120 Yes SHADOW_SYS_UNIT Contains the virtual unit number of the system disk.
+0-9999 0 No SHADOW_SYS_WAIT This parameter applies only to shadow sets that are currently mounted in the cluster.
+1-65,535 seconds 480 Yes